e-corp-sam-sepiol/Steam-EULA-Scanner/README.md

 # Steam EULA Privacy Scanner

-This script helps you find, collect, and review the End User License Agreements (EULAs) and similar legal documents for all your installed Steam games.
+This Python script helps you find, collect, and review the End User License Agreements (EULAs) and similar legal documents for all your installed Steam games.
 It’s designed for privacy-conscious gamers, researchers, and anyone who wants to know exactly what legal terms and privacy policies come with the games they own.

 ## What Does It Do?